-2nd Floor - (973) 877-3440 E-mail: lhall8@essex.edu
+2nd Floor - (973) 877-3440

+E-mail: lhall8@essex.edu

-The Learning Center at Essex County College provides students with academic support in the areas of Accounting, Biology, Chemistry, English, English as a Second Language, Math and Physics.
+The Learning Center at Essex County College provides students with academic support in the areas of Accounting, Biology, Chemistry, English, English as a Second Language, Math, Physics and more.
 Assistance is available to students on an individual basis when available or small group, Monday through Saturday.
-Schedules are posted in the Center and also on the Essex home page in order to accommodate the needs of both full and part time students.
+Schedules are posted in the Center, the ECC Mobile app, and on the Essex County College home page in order to accommodate the needs of both full and part time students.
 The goal of The Learning Center is to assist students in acquiring and maintaining superior skills and an understanding in their area of study.
 To achieve this goal, Learning Associates not only provide a new perspective on course material, but they begin to instill the study habits needed to succeed.

+Hours of Operation (schedule subject to change)

+Manaday Manayab Faiday 0.00 0.00 (0- 6

-Hours of Operation (schedule subject to change) Monday through Friday 9:00 am - 5:00 pm (On Campus) Monday through Friday 9:00 am - 9:00 pm (Online) Saturday 9:00 am - 3:30 pm (On Campus) Summer Hours (schedule subject to change) Monday through Thursday 9:00 am - 9:00 pm
+Monday through Friday 9:00 am - 8:00 pm (On Campus)

+Monday through Friday 9:00 am - 8:00 pm (Online)

+Saturday 9:00 am - 2:00 pm (On Campus)

+Summer Hours (schedule subject to change)